-CEF Specializing in Urban Ministry: Admission Information
+CEF Specializing in Urban Ministry Admission Information

-The CEF Urban Ministry program is designed for students seeking a more robust immersive experience within the Urban Ministry program.
+The CEF Urban Ministry program is designed for students seeking a more robust immersive experience within the

+Urban Ministry program.
 Admission to this program is highly selective among prospective students with excellent academic qualifications who have demonstrated gifts for urban ministry.
 Upon acceptance, students will be assigned an advisor from the Urban Ministry faculty.

-Applicants must submit to the Admissions office, along with their application, an essay of no more than 1,500 words addressing the following questions:
+Applicants must submit to the Admissions office, along with their application, an essay of no more than 1,000 words addressing the following questions:

-- How have you experienced a call to urban ministry? - What qualifications or experiences support your urban ministry calling? - In what type of ministry setting do you see yourself serving in the future?
+- How have you experienced a call to ministry and service?
+How do you understand this ministry calling as being urban, missional, or related to public theology? - What qualifications or experiences (including service hours, social justice ministry experiences, etc.) support your calling?
+In what type of ministry setting do you see yourself serving in the future?